 New name, expanded focus

 Energy resources engineering Professor Hamdi Tchelepi, the LASER for energy science and engineering on the transition team, echoed Micheli’s goal to create viable, scalable solutions for global sustainability.
-Like the Oceans Department, the Energy Science and Engineering Department will also continue Stanford’s deep tradition of incorporating fundamental research about the planet.
+Like the Oceans Department, the Energy Science & Engineering Department will also continue Stanford’s deep tradition of incorporating fundamental research about the planet.
 Adding faculty focused on materials science and chemical engineering will transform the scope of the current department.
 As a next step, Tchelepi hopes to hold a series of retreats to define the department’s mission and intellectual areas, then engage with students, postdocs, and alumni for input on the vision.

 “You cannot get to sustainability without a sustainable energy system – this is really about changing how we approach science and engineering for sustainability,” Tchelepi said.
 “That’s what drives me, and I think that’s what drives the other faculty.
 I have a feeling it is what will attract brilliant people to Stanford for the next few generations.”

-Current undergraduate and graduate students in Energy Resources Engineering degree programs within Stanford Earth will continue in those programs within the new school, graduating with degrees in either Energy Science and Engineering or Energy Resources Engineering.
+Current undergraduate and graduate students in Energy Resources Engineering degree programs within Stanford Earth will continue in those programs within the new school, graduating with degrees in either Energy Science & Engineering or Energy Resources Engineering.

 “We’re going to have to iterate, discover together, and change course as needed,” Tchelepi said.
 “We want the smartest, brightest people across the country and around the world to think of us first when they talk about sustainability and cutting-edge research and education.”